Global Offshore Wind Infrastructure: Deployment and Operational Dynamics from Dense Sentinel-1 Time Series: Introduction

 \section{Introduction}

-Offshore wind energy has experienced its most substantial growth phase within the past five years, see Figure \ref{fig:fig1}.
+Offshore wind energy has experienced its most substantial growth phase within the past five years, see Figure \ref{fig:n_turbine_evolution}.
 The year 2021 stands out as a record year, during which 3,418 offshore wind turbines (OWTs) were deployed, the highest annual number to date.
 For comparison, the median annual deployment between 2017 and 2024 was 1,100 units, with the second highest year being 2023 (1,269 units).
 Regional differences show that the surge in 2021 was driven by China, which accounted for 77.3\% (2,642 units) of global deployments.
 The United Kingdom contributed 10.5\% (359 units), and the European Union 4.8\% (163 units).
 As of March 2025, the offshore wind market remains concentrated in these three regions: China accounts for 50.8\% (7,676 units) of all globally installed OWTs (15,100 total), followed by the European Union with 26\% (3,919 units) and the United Kingdom with 19.3\% (2,907 units).

 This trend is expected to continue.
-Germany and the United Kingdom have set targets of 30~GW \citep{WindSeeG2016} and 40~GW \citep{UKGov2021}, respectively, by 2030.
-Looking further ahead to 2050, the European Union aims to reach 300~GW of offshore wind energy installed capacity \citep{EC2020}.
-China plans to expand its combined installed solar and wind energy capacity to six times its 2020 level, reaching approximately 3,600~GW \citep{UNClimateSummit2025}, with offshore wind representing a rapidly growing component in this strategy.
-Considering these targets, the recent surge in offshore wind infrastructure deployment is only the beginning of a much larger expansion over the coming decades with a regional focus in the North Sea Basin and along the coast of China.
+Germany and the United Kingdom have set targets of 30 GW \citep{WindSeeG2016} and 40 GW \citep{UKGov2021}, respectively, by 2030.
+Looking further ahead to 2050, the European Union aims to reach 300 GW of offshore wind energy installed capacity \citep{EC2020}.
+China plans to expand its combined installed solar and wind energy capacity to six times its 2020 level, reaching approximately 3,600 GW \citep{UNClimateSummit2025}, with offshore wind representing a rapidly growing component in this strategy.
+Considering these targets, the recent surge in offshore wind infrastructure deployments marks only the beginning of a much larger expansion over the coming decades with a regional focus in the North Sea Basin and along the coast of China.